Assistant Executive Director - Compliance

 High School: Hudson's Bay HS (VANCOUVER, WA)

-Mick Hoffman is the incoming Executive Director of the Washington Interscholastic Activities Association.
-He was named the WIAA's fifth executive director in the spring of 2019
+Mick Hoffman is the Executive Director of the Washington Interscholastic Activities Association.
+He was named the WIAA's fifth Executive Director in the spring of 2019.

 Serving at virtually every level of the WIAA, Mr. Hoffman most recently held the role of Assistant Superintendent and Chief Operations Officer for Vancouver Public Schools.
 Before taking over as an Assistant Superintendent, he served as the District Athletic Director for Vancouver Public Schools from 2007-15.
 Mr. Hoffman also represented WIAA District IV on the WIAA Executive Board from 2016-18 where he was a member of the Classification Committee and chaired the WIAA Recruiting Committee.